Eville Gorham: Life and career

 Eville Gorham grew up in Halifax, Nova Scotia, an avid reader drawn to the classroom.
-His life and career are outlined in a 2015 essay.
+His life and career are outlined in an autobiographical 2015 essay.
 He attended Dalhousie University from 1942 to 1947, receiving a BSc degree in biology and an MSc degree in zoology.
 His thesis showed the effects of temperature difference in the development of salmon embryos, of later significance for studies of thermal pollution.

 At this point, Gorham decided to avoid experimentation that involved harming animals.
 In 1947, he received an Overseas Science Research Scholarship from the Royal Commission for the Exhibition of 1851 and was accepted as a doctoral student of plant ecology at University College, London.

 Gorham began his doctoral work studying mineral content of plants in the Lake District and became interested in the acidification of ecosystems.
+His interest was especially piqued in 1957, after finding radiation in hillside vegetation in Westmorland.
 After his PhD, he spent a postdoctoral year in Sweden conducting a project on the waters of a Swedish peatland.
 After returning to England, he worked first as a Lecturer in Botany at University College, London and later for the Freshwater Biological Association in the English Lake District.
 It was here that he made some of his most significant discoveries regarding acid rain and nuclear fallout.